 Parents of Harry Shaw speak of sadness after five-year-old’s death

-Stars from the sporting world backed the youngster, who suffered from a rare cancer.
+The youngster had been suffering from Ewing’s Sarcoma, a rare form of bone cancer.

-Harry Shaw, the five-year-old boy with cancer whose fight inspired Lewis Hamilton to victory, has died.
+Harry Shaw, the five-year-old boy with cancer whose fight inspired Lewis Hamilton to victory at last month’s Spanish Grand Prix , has died.

-The youngster passed way on Saturday but “fought to the very end”, his family said as a charity fundraising page saw donations climb to more than £230,000.
+The youngster died on Saturday but “fought to the very end”, his family said as a charity fundraising page saw donations climb to more than £230,000.

 “His pain and suffering is over.
 It is impossible to imagine life without Harry and the hole he will leave in our lives,” a statement on Twitter said.